If you are a California resident, please review our California Privacy Notice below.

 Our Collection, Use, Disclosure and Sharing of Personal Information

 In the preceding 12 months, and depending on how you interact with us, we may have collected the categories of personal information listed above in the “Information We Collect” section.

 We may collect personal information about you directly from you and/or your intermediaries through sources such as: (i) account applications, subscription agreements, and other forms; (ii) written, electronic, or verbal correspondence with us or our service providers; (iii) investor transactions; (iv) an investor’s brokerage or financial advisory firm, financial advisor, or consultant; and/or (v) from information captured on applicable websites.

-Sharing Personal Information with Third Parties
+Disclosure and Sharing Personal Information with Third Parties

 California Residents’ Rights Under the CCPA